-Type of Policy: PCOB Operating Procedures Policy No. PCOB-17 Subject: POWERS AND DUTIES Approval: City County Resolution, as required per Va.
+Type of Policy: PCOB Operating Procedures Policy No. PCOB-17 Subject: POWERS AND DUTIES Approval: City County ResolutionBy Vote of City Council, as required per Va.
 Code § 9.1-601(D) Approval Date: DRAFT Effective Date:

 The Board shall be governed in all its powers and duties by a code of ethics.